gabrielecerami/gitnetics/doc/user-documentation.md

 Projects configuration
 ======================

-gitnetics uses a configuration file in yaml passed as a mandatory argument to the command line that contains all the informations need to maintain the replication process It contains this variables:
+Gitnetics is able to maintain multiple project and multiple branches.
+The details of these projects must be place into a yaml file, and passed to gitnetics as a mandatory argument to the command line

+Here's an example of a project configuration:

     puppetlabs-xinetd:
         deploy-name: xinetd